 The main benefit of this as you’ll see if you watch my comparison videos is, in my humble opinion, the steam ready time, shot ready time after steaming, and milk steaming speed.

-The Pro has a 4 hole steam tip vs the single hole tip on the express, which likewise helps with the faster milk steaming, but the long and short of it is that if you’re making milkies, you’ll have your coffee quicker.
+The Pro has a 4 hole steam tip vs the single hole tip on the express, which also helps with the faster milk steaming, but the long and short of it is that if you’re making milkies, you’ll have your coffee quicker.

 Check Price - Amazon UK